ninnghazad/dronetest/README.md

 '/giveme dronetest:computer'        to get a computer
 '/giveme dronetest:drone'           to get a drone-spawner
 '/giveme dronetest_display:display' to get a display
-'/giveme dronetest_transceiver:transceiver' to get a display
+'/giveme dronetest_transceiver:transceiver' to get a transceiver

 Display, transceiver and computer must touch or be connected using digilines.
 Right-click display and set channel to "dronetest:computer:1".